EQAR/deqar-docs/docs/data_submission.md

 #### Linking to an Existing Record

 Each report must be associated with at least one institution.
 If a record for the institution already exists in DEQAR, a DEQARINST ID or an ETER ID should be provided to establish a link to the existing record (see [Institution Identifiers](architecture_data_model#institution-identifiers).
 Optionally an agency may choose to provide a local or national identifier for an institution; before these can be used for submission, local identifiers should be assigned to existing institution records through the administrative interface or provided in bulk to the EQAR secretariat.
-Only one institution identifier should be submitted for each institution in the submission object.
+Only one institution identifier should be submitted for each institution in the submission object (see [Institution Identifiers](architecture_data_model#institution-identifiers).
 If more than one identifying element is submitted, then the DEQARINST ID will be used to establish internal linkage, followed by the ETER ID.
-If no record for the institution exists in DEQAR, a new record can be created by filling in several descriptive elements (see [below](#new-institution-record)).
+If no record for the institution exists in DEQAR, a new record can be created by filling in several descriptive elements (see [New Institution Record](#new-institution-record)below).

    |ELEMENT NAME                                 |REQUIRED     |ONE/MANY  |EXAMPLE                 |
    |:--------------------------------------------|:------------|:---------|:-----------------------|